enreda81/PiHoleBlockList/README.md

 # What's next?

-I'll follow adding more domains in the near future.
+I'll continue adding more domains in the near future.